 📌 Overview

-Web servers chosen long ago have been battle tested, including Apache, Phusion Passenger Enterprise Edition, and a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) scaling to thousands of instances at peak for API traffic.
+The Ruby web stack was chosen long ago and has been battle tested, including Apache and Phusion Passenger Enterprise Edition, built on a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) that auto-scales to thousands of instances for peak API traffic.

 With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.